peytondmurray/CV/peyton_murray_cv_long.typ

     May 2021 - Present

-    - Led design and delivery for open source contracts as tech lead for teams of 5-10 engineers on projects used by millions of developers, including NumPy, SciPy, Jupyter, Ray, TensorFlow.
+    - Led design and delivery for open source contracts as tech lead for teams of 5-10 engineers on contracts as large as \~\$1M, providing open-source consulting services for foundational packages in the Python scientific ecosystem.
 Delivered all contracts on schedule and within budget.
     - Mentored and advocated for a global team of junior engineers; managed multiple open-source contracts simultaneously.
-    - Backend open-source engineer in Quansight's consulting branch.
-Contributed open source bug fixes, feature development, and maintenance for large and critical packages in the Python scientific ecosystem, including `jupyter`, `scipy`, `numpy`, `conda`, and many smaller projects.
+    - As an individual contributor I developed bug fixes, features, accessibility enhancements, performance optimizations, tests, improved observability, CI/CD, and project maintenance for `jupyter`, `scipy`, `numpy`, `conda`, `ray`, `tensorflow`, and many smaller projects used by millions of Python developers.
     - Reduced `ray`'s CI documentation build time (\~1hr) by 50%, and automated the
       building, linting, publishing, and testing of the `tensorflow` ecosystem with
       \~40 CI/CD workflows spread across multiple projects.